 These are really easy checks you can do at home, especially as we approach the winter months, but any questions regarding your windows or wipers leave us a comment below or call the office.

 Is your car making weird or strange noises, such as banging, nocking, squealing or grinding?
-Then this could be sign its time to get your car booked in for a check.
+Then this could be a sign it’s time to get your car booked in for a check.
 Ignoring noises could result in what would have been a quick and affordable fix, turning into a large and expensive repair.

 To book in for a FREE Vehicle Health Check, where we visually check and inspect all areas of your car, then call the office or send us a message.